-The plan assets of funded defined benefit plans include property occupied by subsidiaries with a fair value of CHF 8 million (2021: CHF 6 million).
+The plan assets of funded defined benefit plans include property occupied by subsidiaries with a fair value of CHF 8 million (2022: CHF 8 million).
 Furthermore, funded defined benefit plans may invest in Nestlé S.A. (or related) shares.
-There was no direct investment at end of 2022 and 2021.
 The Group's investment management principles allow such investment only when the position in Nestlé S.A. (or related) shares is passive, i.e. in line with the weighting in the underlying benchmark.
+There was no direct active investment as at the end of 2023 and 2022.

-The Group expects to contribute CHF 573 million to its funded defined benefit plans in 2023.
+The Group expects to contribute CHF 413 million to its funded defined benefit plans in 2024.